 Click on the Miscellaneous tab.

-Using the central left and right arrows, administrators can add or remove
+The central left and right arrows let you add or remove available languages and

-available languages and locales.
-You can also modify these properties in your
+locales.
+You can also set these as properties in your

 As an example, the above property changes the locale to English, Great Britain.